 Located on the charming streets of Boston’s North End, Neptune’s beloved lobster roll is served either hot with drawn butter or cold with mayo on a brioche roll.
 There are no fillers – just big, hunky pieces of sweet, fresh lobster meat.

 There are even more Boston favorites to try on the menu, like the stellar raw bar selections, Wellfleet clam chowder made fresh to order, or johnnycakes topped with Boston smoked bluefish and caviar.

 Sticky Buns at Flour Bakery and Cafe

 Flour Bakery and Cafe has all types of delicious goodies, but none have reached the much-deserved sticky bun level of fame.
-It’s partially responsible for helping chef/owner Joanne Chang launch her bakery from one to seven outposts in and around Boston.
+It’s partially responsible for helping chef/owner Joanne Chang launch her bakery from one to eight outposts in and around Boston.

 Try one warm from the oven and you’ll quickly understand why they are such a big deal.

 When owner Mary Ting Hyatt noticed a lack of good bagel options in the area, she took it upon herself to change that.
 Located in Cambridge just a short drive from Boston, Bagelsaurus bagels are bagels done right, and some may say worth traveling any distance for, never mind 15 to 20 minutes.